Alco "C-430" Locomotives

 Alco C430 demonstrator C430-2 at the company's plant in Schenectady, New York circa 1967.
 Based on the locomotive's road grime she has already spent some time out testing.
 American-Rails.com collection.

-Despite the C430's poor sales numbers it did offer incredible tractive effort at 68,220 pounds starting and 57,200 continuous.
-The model featured Alco's now-classic carbody design for its Centuries (it had slightly tinkered with the nose length on earlier models) sporting a long, sweeping trailing hood and very short nose ahead of the cab.
+Despite the C430's poor sales it did offer hefty tractive effort thanks to its rugged GE traction motors.
+The model also featured Alco's now-classic carbody design sporting a long, sweeping trailing hood and very short nose.

 Overall, the model's appearance was quite pleasing and generally carried a look of similar designs offered by both GE and EMD.

-Even during this time Alco was an iconic locomotive manufacturer with a history that had dated back to 1901 formed through a merger of several smaller companies.
+Even during this time Alco was an iconic locomotive manufacturer with a history dating back to 1901 through the merger of several smaller companies.

-It became legendary during the steam locomotive era and was the top manufacturer along with the Baldwin Locomotive Works (with Lima was a somewhat distant third) producing thousands of high quality, durable, and powerful locomotives.
+It became legendary during the steam locomotive era and was a top manufacturer - alongside the Baldwin Locomotive Works - producing thousands of high quality, durable, and powerful engines.

-Unfortunately, despite helping pioneer diesel powered designs during the 1920s Alco could simply never foresee the future of main line locomotives would be powered in this manner.
+Unfortunately, despite helping pioneer diesel technology - Alco never foresaw that future main line locomotives would be powered in this manner.

 Data Sheet and Specifications